rickeyting/AVI_AI/README.md

 # AVI_AI
-Auto_report_daily: The report includes AI results, FQC, and OQC reports.
+The report includes AI results, FQC, and OQC reports.
 Merge three pieces of info to trace the status of AI.

 ## SUMMARY